 - Adult teeth should be in.

-The period between 5-8 weeks for a teething puppy is when they will need your support the most.
+Puppies start teething at about three weeks, but the period between 5-8 weeks for a teething puppy is when they will need your support the most.

 Do Puppies Feel Pain When Teething?